papivot/kickstart-pks-on-aws/README.md

 ```console
 pivnet download-product-files --product-slug='stemcells-ubuntu-xenial' --release-version='315.81' --product-file-id=460228
 ```
+The stemcell file would be named similar to

 Once these 4 files have been downloaded, the PKS Product file and the stemcell needs to be uploaded to the OpsManager,